-ROLE EXPECTATION INDICATOR Reflects on Practice 4.A 4.B Demonstrates self-awareness, reflects on practice with self and others, and acts on feedback.
+ROLE EXPECTATION INDICATOR Plans, Delivers and Monitors Services that Facilitate Learning Monitors and adjusts services as needed to ensure continuo goals of students, schools and the district.
+3.C Monitors and adjusts services as needed to ensure continuous progress toward achieving academic standards, social and emotional goals of students, schools and the district.
+Reflects on Practice 4.A 4.B Demonstrates self-awareness, reflects on practice with self and others, and acts on feedback.
 Pursues opportunities for professional growth which contribute to student and school growth and to a culture of inquiry.
-SP & SW X Advocates for and engages students, families and the community in support of improved student achievement.
-Collaboration, Advocacy and 5.B Collaborates with school teams to positively impact student outcomes. • Leadership Builds capacity among colleagues and demonstrates service to students, school, district and the profession.
+Demonstrates 5.A Advocates for and engages students, families and the community in support of improved student achievement.
+Collaboration, Advocacy and 5.B Collaborates with school teams to positively impact student outcomes.
+Leadership 5.C Builds capacity among colleagues and demonstrates service to students, school, district and the profession.